jschauma/jass/README.md

-If you do not have a user named 'jschauma' on your local systems, nor in LDAP (if you set that up), then you can ask jass(1) to look that user's key on GitHub by specifying the '-G' flag.
+If you do not have a user named 'jschauma' on your local systems, nor in LDAP (if you set that up), then you can ask jass(1) to look that user's key on GitHub by specifying the '-G' flag:

 For example, to encrypt a message for Linus Torvalds, you might run: